"A singularly eccentric treat" - Montreal Gazette

 Written and directed by Alison Darcy & Joseph Shragge,

-Stage Managed by Chad Dembski.
+Original production team: Stage Managed by Chad Dembski.
 Set Design by Alison Darcy.
 Costume Design by Cathia Pagotto.
 Lighting Design by Jon Cleveland.
 Sound Design by Devon Bate.
 Technical Direction by Tristynn Duheme.
 Production Management and props by Dashiele Haskin.
 Set Design Assistance and construction by Sophia Graziani.
 Production Assistance by Iehente Foote.
 Set Construction Assistance by Reid Jenkins.
 Costume Assistance by Sarah Mauracher.
 Accent Coaching by Rea Nolan.
 Publicity by Janis Kirshner.

 Cast: Trevor Barrette, Davide Chiazzese, Alison Darcy, Sasha Samar.

-This production is supported by the Cole Foundation, Canada Council for the Arts and the Conseil des Arts et des lettres de Québec, Conseil des arts de Montréal.
+The Original Production was performed March 14-24, 2019 and was supported by the Cole Foundation, Canada Council for the Arts and the Conseil des Arts et des lettres de Québec, Conseil des arts de Montréal.
 Yev was first developed as part of Infinitheatre's Playwright Unit.

 Photo credits: Andreas Lie image, Trevor Keirnander graphic design